openforcefield/amber-ff-porting/README.md

 Requires an OE license.

-`conda install -c conda-forge -c omnia -c openeye ambertools openforcefield openeye-toolkits`
+`conda install -c conda-forge -c openeye ambertools openff-toolkit openeye-toolkits`

 * `GenerateSystems.sh` will use AMBERTools to generate various dipepetides
 * `ConvertParameters.py` will attempt to convert prmtops to OFFXML